The Fine Art of SEO Keyword Strategies

 When we’ve been talking about keyword optimization, it’s been largely about being found on the web.
 What about being found on the app store?
 This is generally called ASO or app store optimization.

 The title of the podcast is the most important one, but keywords are difficult to embed there unless the title of your show lends itself to this.
-Keywords within the description of the podcast are not indexed, and therefore people cannot easily find you with these on iTunes.
+Keywords within the description of the podcast are not indexed, and therefore people cannot easily find you with these on Apple Podcasts.
 However, and often overlooked place to embed keywords relevant to your show is the Author Title Tag.

 Tip: Use the author title tag to embed keywords for your title.